mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 This margin between the scale-out and in and the threshold is recommended, consider this case:

+Let's start with a single instance.
+When the CPU% usage is 81, the autoscaler adds another instance because the threshold is set at 80.

-Assuming there is 1 instance to start with.
-If the average CPU% across instances is 81 (the CPU% usage of the only instance), autoscale scales out adding a second instance.
-Then over time the CPU% falls to 60.
-Autoscale's scale-in rule estimates the final state if it were to scale-in.
-For example, 60 x 2 (current instance count) = 120 / 1 (final number of instances when scaled down) = 120.
-So autoscale does not scale-in because it would have to scale-out again immediately.
-Instead, it skips scaling down.
-The next time autoscale checks, the CPU continues to fall to 30%.
-It estimates again - 30 x 2 instance = 60 / 1 instance = 60, which is below the scale-out threshold of 80, so it scales in successfully to 1 instance.
+Then, over time the CPU% falls to 60.
+The autoscaler's scale-in rule estimates the final state for scale-in.
+Taking the current instance count of 2, the CPU% is 120.
+If scaled in it would be 120 for one instance.
+So the autoscaler does not scale-in because it would have to scale-out again immediately.

+The next time the autoscale checks, the CPU% usage is down to 30%.
+It estimates again.
+This time 30 x 2 instances = 60 per instance, which is below is the threshold of 80, so it scales in successfully to 1 instance.

 The duration is set to 5 minutes.
 This is the amount of time that the Autoscale engine will look back for metrics.
 So in this case, 5 minutes means that every time autoscale runs, it will query metrics for the past 5 minutes.
 This allows your metrics to stabilize and avoids reacting to transient spikes.